Changissnz/nu_merchant_principal/README.md

 activity for their "actual" functionalities to execute, such that the group's "actual" is but a portion of their "total".
-The appearance projected is the first active point in cognition for an empirical analysis, this condition due to the foremost necessity to deceive, for both the group and outsiders such as the adversary.
+The appearance projected is the first active point in cognition for any empirical analysis, this condition due to the foremost necessity to deceive, for both the group and outsiders such as the adversary.
 And the group intends for this projected appearance to be the only result from the split knowable to outsiders, thus shielding the group's "actual" for their executive processes.
-Because the appearance projected is the first active point in cognition, members of the group may ironically be subject to the deceptive image that the group intended to be completely directed to the outside, not internally.
+Because the appearance projected is the first active point in empirical cognition, members of the group may ironically be subject to the deceptive image that the group intended to be completely directed to the outside, not internally.